Child & Youth Health

 Transition to Adult Healthcare Services

-Last updated on May 19, 2022 The transition to adult-oriented healthcare services for youth with a chronic and/or complex physical, developmental and/or mental health condition is a process that begins prior to the actual transfer and does not stop once the transfer has occurred.
-Youth, their families, paediatric healthcare providers and adult healthcare providers all …
+The transition to adult-oriented healthcare services for youth with a chronic and/or complex physical, developmental and/or mental health condition is a process that begins prior to the actual transfer and does not stop once the transfer has occurred.
+Youth, their families, paediatric healthcare providers and adult healthcare providers all have an important role to play

 Transition to Adult Healthcare Services Read More »